nicolasSoares/job/transcript.md

+Hello, my name is Nicolas soares, I'm about to finish, I hope, the epitech curiculum and to conclude those last five years I made an internship In the societe generale company that I will present to you

 Société Générale is one of the main and oldest French multinational banking and financial services company.
 The company group is a universal bank divided into 3 main pillars :